Locations

 Consuming and Tracking Usage: In a consumption model, usage is tracked continuously and billed monthly:

 • BTP Cockpit Reporting: The SAP BTP Cockpit offers a Cost and usage tool for monitoring consumption in near real-time.
-You can view usage by subaccount and service and even set filters (e.g., by project or environment if you tag your subaccounts).
+You can view usage by subaccount and service, and even set filters (e.g., by project or environment if you tag your subaccounts).
 This helps detect unusual usage early (for instance, a rogue process consuming extra resources).

 • Monthly Balance Statement: SAP provides an official usage report each month.
 This details the credits consumed per service and the remaining credit balance.
 It essentially serves as your “bill” under CPEA (though you’ve prepaid, it shows how those prepayments are being utilized).
 For Pay-As-You-Go, the monthly invoice will similarly list each service’s usage and cost, which is then charged to you in arrears.

-Example: Suppose a customer has a CPEA contract with 10,000 credits/year.
-In January, they ran an app in Cloud Foundry that uses 100 credits, some integration flows that use 50 credits, and a HANA database that uses 200 credits.
 January’s consumption is 350 credits, leaving 9,650.
 They ramped up an AI service in February, spending 500 credits that month, etc. Each month’s usage accumulates against the prepaid pool.
 If, by Q3, they see usage trending higher than anticipated, they might top up additional credits or start optimizing usage.

-Overage and Expiration: If the credit pool depletes before the contract period ends, any further usage effectively becomes pay-as-you-go (billed at on-demand rates).
 It’s critical to monitor the “burn rate” of credits and engage with SAP proactively if you need more.
-Running out of credits without notice can lead to hefty bills.
+Running out of credits without notice can result in substantial bills.

 On the flip side, if thousands of credits are left unspent at year-end, that’s budget wasted.
 A good practice is to true up commitments for the next year based on actual usage patterns (increase or decrease the prepaid amount accordingly).
-In some negotiations, customers arrange a carryover or grace period to use leftover credits in the first few months of the next period, but such terms are not standard.

-For example, SAP might offer a free tier of the Business Application Studio with limited hours, free small instances of SAP HANA Cloud, or the SAP Mobile Services with limited capacity.
 This is extremely useful for trying services in a real environment or running small development workloads without burning credits.
-“Always Free” services (like some identity and access services) incur no charge by default as they include platform features.
+“Always Free” services (such as some identity and access services) incur no charge by default, as they include platform features.

 To use free tier services in a global account, you still need a consumption-based contract (either PayG or CPEA), but any usage within the free allotment won’t deduct credits or cost money.
 This encourages exploration and helps defray costs for non-production needs.